 • Choose the “make FAFSA corrections” option

-• If needed change contact information and/or dependency status for changes that do not relate to
+• If needed, change contact information and/or dependency status for changes that do not relate to marriage.

 Update FAFSA

 Start by consulting the college financial aid administrator to determine if a FAFSA needs updating.
-Additionally, if you have a marital change, you should reach out to financial aid departments to determine how the change impacts the dependency status.
+Additionally, if you have a marital change, contact financial aid departments to determine how the change impacts the dependency status.

 When you submit a FAFSA, it should represent your situation on the day of your application.
 For this reason, students should only update certain FAFSA sections beyond contact information and only in specific circumstances, such as verification.
 If unsure, candidates should ask their financial aid departments about updating the following sections: